A Cornerstone of OC’s Economic Strength

-Orange County is also home to the Anaheim Convention Center which hosts over 1 million attendees annually with delegate spending totaling close to $1 billion in revenue in 2010.
+Orange County is also home to the Anaheim Convention Center which hosts over 1 million attendees annually with delegate spending totaling to $2.5 billion in revenue in 2018.
 With over 815,000 square feet of exhibit space, the Anaheim Convention Center is the largest exhibit facility on the West Coast.

 For more on Orange County’s tourism industry, read:

 “Tourism Industry is Economic Powerhouse for OC and CA,” Fox & Hounds